dustinspecker/dustinspecker.com/content/posts/lessons-learned-implementing-ci.md

 ---

 Do you have any lessons learned you'd add to this list?
-Let me know on [Twitter](https://twitter.com/dustinspecker) or [LinkedIn](https://linkedin.com/in/dustin-specker).
+Let me know on [LinkedIn](https://linkedin.com/in/dustin-specker).

 {{< convertkit >}}